 Not Hiring an Attorney

-You may think that the insurance adjuster is giving you a fair amount for your injury, or maybe you aren’t the suing type.
-Keep in mind that an insurance company is looking out for their shareholders and this means high profits is their goal.
+You may think that the insurance adjuster will give you a fair amount for your injury, or maybe you aren’t the suing type (whatever that means!)
+Keep in mind that an insurance company is looking out for their shareholders and this means their goal is high profits.
 If you try to represent yourself, the insurance company will do everything they can to delay your claim and then blame you.

 Falsifying Injuries or Symptoms